sort-imports

 import main from '.'

-// 'style' - Styles
+// 'value-style' - Styles

 import styles from './index.module.css'

-// 'external-type' - TypeScript type imports
+// 'type-external' - TypeScript type imports

 import type { FC } from 'react'